Jigsaw percolation: What social networks can collaboratively solve a puzzle?: Statement of results

-because $\E d_1^{\gamma -1}$ is finite.
-Choose $0<b<(\gamma-2)/(\gamma-1)$.
-By Theorem~\ref{thm-d>1}, if the people graph is \ER with $p = n^{-b}$, then the probability of solving a bounded-degree puzzle tends to $0$ as $n\to\infty$.
-Since the minimum degree of this \ER people graph is bounded below by $n^{1-b}(1-o(1)) = \omega(n^{1/(\gamma - 1)})$ with high probability, the \ER people graph stochastically dominates the power-law people graph in terms of edge density.
-By monotonicity of the event $\solve$, this implies that the power-law people graph cannot solve the puzzle with high probability. \end{proof}

-Some of the techniques in our proofs resemble those used for long range percolation and bootstrap percolation, but our arguments differ in key ways.
-In our proof of the lower bound on $p_c(n)$ for the ring puzzle graph, we show that a set of cut points, which must separate jigsaw clusters in the final configuration $\clusters_\infty$, exists with high probability for sufficiently small $p$.
-This is similar in spirit to finding a positive density of points over which no edge crosses to show that no infinite component exists in one-dimensional long range percolation~\citep{Schulman1983,Coppersmith2002}.
+Some of the techniques in our proofs resemble those used for long-range percolation and for bootstrap percolation, but our arguments differ in key ways.
+In our proof of the lower bound on $p_c(n)$ for the ring puzzle graph, we show that a set of cut points, which must separate jigsaw clusters in the final configuration~$\mathcal{C}_\infty$, exists with high probability for sufficiently small $p$.
+This is similar in spirit to finding a positive density of points over which no edge crosses in the context of one-dimensional long range percolation~\cite{Schulman1983,Coppersmith2002} to show that no infinite component exists.

-In our proof of the upper bound on $p_c(n)$, we use the fact that once a sufficiently large, solved cluster emerges, then that cluster will inevitably continue to merge and ultimately solve the puzzle.
-As in bootstrap percolation on the lattice graph~\citep{AL88,Holroyd2003}, our upper bound arises from a sufficient condition for the formation of a large cluster.
+In our proof of the upper bound on $p_c(n)$, we use the fact that once a sufficiently large, solved cluster emerges, that cluster will inevitably continue to merge and ultimately solve the puzzle.
+As in bootstrap percolation on the lattice graph~\mbox{\cite{AL88,Holroyd2003}}, our upper bound arises from a sufficient condition for the formation of a large cluster.